-I had always seen pictures of the long tail boats in Thailand beaches and dreamt of being there and spending some time in one of them.
+I had seen pictures of the beautiful long tail boats in Thailand beaches all over the internet.
+That made me want to be there and spend some time in one of them.
 However, years went by and I didn’t fully realize that dream of mine.
-Then two things happened: one – a friend of mine spent her honeymoon in Thailand and her pictures were a reminder of my dream.
-Then another friend of mine I met in London for a conference told me she was going to be there for three months.
-So, because I had first-hand information from my friend and someone I knew would be there at the time of my visit; I started making plans.
+Then two things happened: 1.
+A friend spent her honeymoon in Thailand (her pictures were a reminder of my dream) and 2.
+Another friend told me she was going there for three months.
+So, I started making plans.
 Kosovo citizens need to apply for visas to visit Thailand in Tirana, Albania, so I went to Tirana and submitted the necessary papers and got my visa within an hour.
-Surprisingly, the Thai Consulate was promoting their tourism so I didn’t have to pay for the visa and the process was a piece of cake compared with the seemingly ever-lasting Schengen visa application.
+Surprisingly, the Thai Consulate was promoting their tourism so I didn’t have to pay for the visa.
+The visa process was a piece of cake compared with the seemingly ever-lasting Schengen visa application.

 The flight itself went well, but not everything went smoothly upon checking-in for my return flight from Bangkok to Belgrade.
 I visited Bangkok, Chiang Mai, Phuket, and Phi Phi Islands, so my post includes recommendations from these places only.
 I hope to be able to go back to Thailand and spend more time and see more of it.